Smith Hempstone: Career

 From 1949 to 1952, he was a U.S. Marine in the Korean War, and left the Marines with the rank of captain.

 He then did radio rewrite for the Associated Press in Charlotte, North Carolina in 1952.
 He was a reporter for the Louisville Times in Louisville, Kentucky in 1953, a rewrite editor at National Geographic in Washington, D.C. in 1954, and then a reporter at The Washington Star from 1955 to 1956.
 He was a fellow of the Institute of Current World Affairs in Africa from 1956 to 1960.

 Foreign correspondent

 In 1961, Hempstone became a foreign correspondent for the Chicago Daily News in Africa, where he served until 1964, and then in Latin America in 1965.
 In 1966, he joined The Washington Star as foreign correspondent in Latin America.
 From 1966 to 1969, he was The Stars correspondent in Europe.
 He was associate editor and editorial page director of The Star from 1970 to 1975.
 In 1975, following a disagreement with The Stars new owner Joe L. Allbritton, he left the newspaper.
 Beginning in 1975, he authored a syndicated twice-weekly column, "Our Times", which carried in over 90 newspapers.

 The Washington Times

-In 1982, Hempstone was named executive editor of the newly founded Washington Times and, following the resignation of editor and publisher James R. Whelan in 1984, briefly served as editor of the paper before being replaced by Arnaud de Borchgrave.
+In 1982, Hempstone was named executive editor of the newly founded The Washington Times and, following the resignation of editor and publisher James R. Whelan in 1984, briefly served as editor of the paper before being replaced by Arnaud de Borchgrave.